hugsy/proxenet/README.md

 - Lua 5.2

-## What's next ?
+## What's next?

-There are heaps and heaps of bugs, crashes, etc., so I am working on fixing that to provide more stability (please tell me your bugs/patches !)
+There are heaps and heaps of bugs, crashes, etc., so I am working on fixing that to provide more stability (please tell me your bugs/patches!)
-Many many many other features to come as well through plugins !
+Many many many other features to come as well through plugins!

-Want to get more ?
-Fork it, patch it, push it !!
+Want to get more?
+Fork it, patch it, push it!